 Composite garden beds offer the best of both worlds: the look of wood with the durability of plastic.
 Made from a mix of recycled plastic and wood fibers, these boards are designed to be incredibly resilient.
 They won't rot, warp, splinter, or fade, so there’s no need for seasonal sealing or painting.
 Maintenance is as simple as it gets—just wipe them down with a damp cloth or spray them with a hose if they get dirty.
 Because they are non-porous, they don’t absorb moisture, which prevents decay and makes them a lasting choice for any garden.
 This durability makes composite boards a fantastic, worry-free option.

-Upkeep for Stone and Concrete
+Caring for Stone and Concrete Beds

 Stone, brick, and concrete beds are built for permanence, but they aren’t entirely maintenance-free.
 The biggest factor in their longevity is a proper foundation.
 Without a solid base, blocks can shift, and mortar can crack over time, especially in climates with freeze-thaw cycles.
 You’ll want to periodically inspect the structure for any movement or cracks and tuckpoint the mortar as needed.
 Weeds can also pop up in the crevices, so regular weeding is key to keeping the bed looking tidy.
 While these materials are incredibly durable, ensuring their structural integrity is the main task.